Student Development Office

 Procedure For Appealing Late Total University Withdrawal

-Student Development and Orientation will consider undergraduate student appeals for a late total University withdrawal when a student has experienced extenuating circumstances beyond their control and can provide documentation.
+Student Development Office will consider undergraduate student appeals for a late total University withdrawal when a student has experienced extenuating circumstances beyond their control and can provide documentation.
 Appeals should provide the following:

 - A letter from the student requesting the total University withdrawal with a thorough explanation as to why the request is being made and why the withdrawal was not made by the University deadline.
 The letter should include the student's ID number, mailing address, and the semester and year in which the student wishes to totally withdraw.

 - Documentation of the reason for the student's appeal should be attached to the letter of appeal.
 It is the responsibility of the student to obtain and attach all documentation as well as provide written releases to the appropriate offices.
 Documentation from a health care provider should be sent directly from that office or agency.

 - The student letter and supporting documentation should be sent to Student Development Office (SDO), University Union, First Floor.
 Faxes may be sent to (309) 298 -3094.

 Types Of Documentation

 - Death - a copy of the death notice, obituary, death certificate, or funeral bulletin.

 - Illness or accident - written verification from the doctor on office letterhead, hospital bills, copies of medical bills, or accident reports.